Pandemic spells opportunity for marooned Coast Guard cadets

 The ship was spending an off day in port at Dutch Harbor on Amaknak Island in Alaska when the captain got word of a large storm headed their way.
 The cutter had to leave in the middle of the night to stay ahead of the weather or be stuck in port for four days, potentially missing the start of the Pacific Rim exercises.

 Much of the crew had been attending a barbecue on shore, where alcoholic beverages were served.
-A 12-hour “bottle to throttle” rule meant that only who were not drinking that day were allowed to perform the jobs needed to get the Munro underway.
+A 12-hour “bottle to throttle” rule meant that only those who were not drinking that day were allowed to perform the jobs needed to get the Munro underway.

 “We were all nervous, because it was just us and maybe three other qualified people who weren’t drunk handling the lines,” said Carillo, 20, of Aberdeen, Maryland.
 “So we just had to figure it out.
 We were nervous.”